The-Last-Cookie/osu-wiki/wiki/Tournaments/GTS/BGTS_2020/en.md

 5. The mappool will be made by a special team of mappoolers.
 6. The event will be a 4 vs 4 match with the following rules:
    - Best-of-15 format (First to 8 points).
    - Mappool will consist of 20 FreeMod maps and 1 TB.
-All the maps can be - played with any mods combination.
-Some of them might be impossible to - put a mod on though!
+All the maps can be—played with any mods combination.
+Some of them might be impossible to—put a mod on though!
    - No bans.
    - Map selection is the same as a normal match.
    - Same rules as a normal match for disconnections.